Erie SeaWolves at Richmond Flying Squirrels - Game Notes

 TBD VS. TBD

-- INF Isaac Paredes is ranked the No. 5 overall prospect & OF Derek Hill is No. 28
+FRIDAY VS. HARRISBURG SENATORS (WASHINGTON NATIONALS) - FNB FIELD - 7:00 P.M.

-- INF Sergio Alcantara is a 40-man member and is the No. 15 overall prospect
+- INF Isaac Paredes is ranked the No. 5 overall prospect, Kody Clemens is No. 17 and OF Derek Hill is No. 28

 - The Erie pitching staff now boasts seven Top 30 Tigers talents (MLB Pipeline): Casey Mize is ranked the No. 1 prospect (No. 1 pitching prospect in MiLB), Matt Manning is No. 2, Tarik Skubal is No. 4, Alex Faedo sits at No. 9, Joey Wentz comes in at No. 10, Anthony Castro is No. 20, and Alex Lange ranks No. 29